worldbank/OvertureLink-Data-Pipeline/README.md

 ## Planned for future
 - More testing for best way of appending large datasets (>8 million).
-- More transformation options for users.
+- More transformation options for users, including having relevant fields properly transformed.
 - Interactive CLI for easier downloading.
+- Download larger dumps, such as by region or entire global dump by theme.

 ## Sources